haohao13/covid-19/README.md

 ### Core Workbooks
 1. covid-19.twb \
-Includes all graphs related to spreading center.
+Identify spreading center.

+2. map and motion.twb \
+Confirmed cases in states of US over time on a map.

+3. NY Italy Comparison.twb \
+Comparison between COVID 19 spreading trends in NewYork and Italy.

-2. COVID-19 Data Manipulation.ipynb \
+4. COVID-19 Data Manipulation.ipynb \
 Aggregated movement data and covid-19 related (positive, negative, tests, etc.) data for each state in the US.

 Data source:\